talhacali/Orbit/README.md

 I borrowed the rendering engine from my [tinyengine](https://github.com/talhacali/tinyengine).
 The game has phong lighting with a directional light and point lights, material with diffuse and specular maps, and a fly-like camera.

 ## Current status
 At the moment, there is one type of object which is a cube with container texture, there are Transform and Renderable components, and Render system.
 Lighting, and camera are up and running.
-There now is a light source cubes around it.
+There now is a light source with cubes around it.

 ### Work in progress
 1. Add multiple light sources with multiple objects around.